Aki78/ReaktorTrain/readme.md

 Check out the app at [http://aki78.pythonanywhere.com/bird](http://aki78.pythonanywhere.com/bird).

+The server at pythonanywhere.com seems to be unstable (even with the paid prescription), and crashes for no reason sometimes so there is a chance the data won't update.

 ### The app retrieves data about drone positions and pilot information from two endpoints:

     assignments.reaktor.com/birdnest/drones provides snapshot data about drones in the area in XML format.
 This data is updated about once every 2 seconds.